How do I protect myself from credit card fraud?

 There are several preventative measures you can take to reduce the chances of falling victim to a scam.
 These include:

 Guard your details: Never give out or write down your bank details or PIN.
-And If someone asks for your PIN, whether over the phone, via email, or in person, it's a red flag
+If someone asks for your PIN, whether over the phone, via email, or in person, it's a red flag

 Exercise caution with your emails: Be wary of emails requesting personal information.
 Avoid clicking on links within these emails, as they may lead to fraudulent websites